btmoyers/wrangling-transcriptomics/episodes/04-variant_calling.md

 1. Indexing the reference genome
 2. Aligning the reads to the reference genome

-## Setting up
+### Setting up

-First we download a reference genome for *Homo sapiens*, [GRCh37](https://grch37.ensembl.org/Homo_sapiens/Info/Index). if you remember, we earlier downloaded a README file from the Ensembl database about this genome.
-We could download the files we need using `curl` or `wget`, but it will take a long time since the files are big!
+First we download or access a reference genome for *Homo sapiens*, [GRCh37](https://grch37.ensembl.org/Homo_sapiens/Info/Index). if you remember, we earlier downloaded a README file from the Ensembl database about this genome.
+We could download the files we need using `curl` or `wget` from the database, but it will take a long time since the files are big!
 Instead, we have already downloaded them into a shared directory, and we can use `cp` or, to save on storage space, [soft linking](https://kb.iu.edu/d/abbe) to access them.

 ```bash
 $ cd ~/1_project